twitter/scoot/snapshot/bundlestore/README.md

 wrap these stores in a parent store to add additional business logic to our handling.

 ## Bundle name conventions
-For now names look like 'bs-<sha>.bundle'
+For now names look like 'bs-<sha>.bundle'.

 ## Server
 Server makes a store accessible via http and doesn't do much else at this time.
 Future work